-His music film, Golden Age of Hustlers, captures the 70's gay hustler scenes on Polk Street in San Francisco from an insider's perspective.
-Starring Tony-nominated performer Justin Vivian Bond with music performed by Bambi Lake, the video screened during the 2014 Whitney Biennial.
-Currently his documentary, Sticks & Stones, based on Bambi, a legendary transgender chanteuse and recipient of the Horizon Completion grant is playing the film festival circuit.
+His music video, Golden Age of Hustlers, starring Tony-nominated performer, Justin Vivian Bond, screened during the 2014 Whitney Biennial.
+His documentary, Sticks & Stones, based on the legendary San Francisco transgender chanteuse Bambi Lake, was a recipient of the Horizon Completion grant and is currently playing film festivals internationally.

-Silas Howard received his MFA at UCLA in directing in 2008 and was the recipient of the Kovler Family Fellowship in Film & Television, the Wasserman Film Production award, Motion Picture Association of America award and twice nominated for the Rockefeller Media Award.
-Silas is a Film Independent Directors Lab Fellow, Nantucket Screenwriting Colony Fellow and currently the 2014-15 Arthur Levitt Fellow at Williams College and a 2015 Guggenheim Fellowship.
+Silas Howard received his MFA at UCLA in directing and is a Film Independent Directors Lab Fellow, Nantucket Screenwriting Colony Fellow, the 2014-15 Arthur Levitt Fellow at Williams College and a 2015 Guggenheim Fellow.